 Labour manifesto mapping – promises vs actions

-Well Adapt completed some political mapping work with Telescope.
+Well Adapt completed some political mapping work with a social enterprise who connect policymakers with frontline workers.
 We went through Labour’s manifesto to map out their promises around health and social care vs what they actually did once they got into power.

 What Was The Purpose Of The Research?

-We completed this political desk research because when the new Labour government came into power, Telescope didn’t know what the priorities of that government were going to be.
+We completed this political desk research because when the new Labour government came into power, a social enterprise didn’t know what the priorities of that government were going to be.
 They wanted to prepare for Labour’s policies to continue their work on engaging with key workers.

 What Did Well Adapt Do?